 SECTION 4.(b) G.S.
-18C-120(b) reads as rewritten:
+18C-120(b)(2) reads as rewritten:

-- "(b) The Director shall have the following powers and duties, under the supervision of the Commission: - (2) To conduct a background investigation, including a criminal history record check, of applicants for employment with the Commission, licensees and their key persons, lottery contractors, lottery retailers, and lottery potential contractors, which may include a search of the State and National Repositories of Criminal Histories based on the fingerprints of applicants.
+"(2) To conduct a background investigation, including a criminal history record check, of applicants for employment with the Commission, licensees and their key persons, lottery contractors, lottery retailers, and lottery potential contractors, which may include a search of the State and National Repositories of Criminal Histories based on the fingerprints of applicants."

-(11) Exercise authority assigned or delegated by the Commission."
 SECTION 4.(c) G.S.
 143B-947 reads as rewritten: